 5. Resistance Band Exercises

 Exercises that require the use of resistance bands such as bicep curls and tricep presses are becoming increasingly popular among seniors as they are easy to pick up for beginners.
-Generally, resistance bands are used in strength training and can be used in multiple parts of the body, providing variety in exercises for older adults.
+Generally, resistance bands are used in strength training and can be used in multiple parts of the body, providing a variety of exercises for older adults.
 On top of that, they are extremely accessible and cost-effective.

 For seniors, some of the best resistance band exercises include the leg press, chest pull, calf press, and lateral raise.

-Medium intensity exercises to improve balance
+Medium-intensity exercises to improve balance

 1. Tai Chi